haypers/startup/README.md

 - **HTML** - Text boxes for timer, and UI, and placeholder squares.
 - **CSS** - Format timer, keep UI clean.
 - **React** - Encode, decode pixle array, and plans array.
+Allow the user to select a color from the pallet, and mark a pixel with that color.
+Also allow the user to plan for up to 40ish pixels, and notify a user if they ever select a pixle that has a plan so they can preview the plan, and decide to follow it or not.
+A super simple overlay grapfic will show the user the planned pixles from the other user.
 - **Service** - Send/receive chaning pixles, and plans, and notifications.
+Keep a record of timestamps when the user submit the last pixle so you can authenticate if they are allowed to submit another.
 - **DB/Login** - need an account to know when you can make a change to the public pixel art.
+Store the array of public pixels, as well as an array of user data that contains planned pixels, and a log of the last few relivent changes.
-- **WebSocket** - The colors of the day will be dependet on [zoodinkers color of the day](https://colors.zoodinkers.com/)
+- **WebSocket** - The colors of the day will be dependet on [zoodinkers color of the day](https://colors.zoodinkers.com/) I will also add a script that generates a few more hex codes by offseting that zoodinkers one, so the user has about 5 colors every day to choose from.

 ## 🚀 AWS deliverable